What do your friends and family say is “so you”? A color, a song, a quirk?

 • Men’s sports: baseball, basketball, cross-country, golf, lacrosse, soccer, tennis, and track & field

-• Intramural sports: basketball, flag football, paintball, Ultimate Frisbee, and volleyball
+• Intramural sports: basketball, flag football, volleyball, and softball

 • Approximately 90% of students receive financial aid.